pharmaverse/sdtmchecks/README.md

 To search available data check functions, please see [this search page](https://pharmaverse.github.io/sdtmchecks/articles/search_checks.html).

-If using R Studio (version v0.99.878 or later), an {sdtmchecks} *addin* enables searchable data checks in the Viewer panel of R Studio.
-The search Viewer addin can be opened via the Addins dropdown or entering `sdtmchecks::sdtmchecksSearch()` in the RStudio Console.

 The main data check functions of the package are saved as R program files beginning with **“check\_…”** and are referenced under the [Data